-German in origin, the Keeshond was first known as the 'German Wolfsspitz'.
-It came in a variety of the German Spitz breed colours which were black, wolf-grey, white, orange, red and parti-colours.
+Integral to Keeshond's beginnings was the 'German Wolfsspitz' which came in a variety of colours, the most popular of which were white, black and wolf-grey.
+They also came in orange, red and parti-colours.
 But the British concentrated on the smaller wolf-grey variety from the southern provinces of Holland where they were commonly seen guarding the gangway of barges while their master went ashore.
-So the British called them 'Dutch Barge Dogs'.
+Hence the name 'Dutch Barge Dogs'.

 Meanwhile in Germany in 1899, breeders formed the German Spitz Club.
 They published their first Stud Book in 1913.
 Over 1,000 large and small German Spitz were listed as being whelped between 1891 and 1898.
 Of the 699 large Spitz variety 247 were white, 222 were black, 221 wolf-grey, 8 orange or red and just 1 was parti-coloured[1a].
 The size of the Wolfsspitz was 45 cm or more, and the wolf-grey colour was described as '... silver grey with blackish shadings on the individual tips of the hair; the colour lighter on the muzzle, around the eyes, on the legs, the belly and on the tail' .